 This cranberry orange relish is a bright and refreshing no-cook holiday treat and about the quickest to make!
 It only requires combining three whole-food ingredients in a food processor.
 We're using the entire satsuma in this recipe, so you don't even have to zest, juice, or peel!
+This recipe is ready in just 10 minutes and satisfies a whole food plant-based, refined sugar-free lifestyle.

 This recipe was inspired by an episode of The Great British Baking Show, when one of the contestants making pavlova combined an entire orange with dates in his food processor.
 Because the peel holds so much flavor, I loved this quick and easy idea and thought it would apply well to a cranberry orange relish.
 And it does!
 So, instead of having to peel, zest, or juice the satsumas or oranges in this recipe, all you have to do is quarter them.
 That helps this recipe come together in just a few minutes - hooray!